Automata Linear Dynamic Logic on Finite Traces: Introduction

 ALDL$_f$ is equivalent in expressiveness to LDL$_f$, which is equivalent to Monadic Second-Order Logic, while LTL is equivalent to Monadic First-Order Logic.
-Since LTL satisfiability is PSPACE-complete and this work demonstrates that ALDL$_f$ satisfiability is in PSPACE, ALDL$_f$ provides greater expressiveness than LTL without increasing the complexity of satisfiability.
+Since LTL satisfiability is PSPACE-complete and this work demonstrates that ALDL$_f$ satisfiability is in PSPACE, ALDL$_f$ provides greater expressiveness and succinctness than LTL$_f$ without increasing the complexity of satisfiability.
+The motivation to add automata connectives to LDL$_f$ is two fold.
+First, modern industrial property specification languages such as \emph{SystemVerilog Assertions} (SVA) allowed assertions to contain local variables, allowing the expression of local state, which is not allowed in LDL$_f$.
+Second, on the theoretical side, as finite-state automata are exponentially more succinct that regular expressions \cite{gruber2}, our investigation here explores the succinctness/complexity terrain for finite-horizon temporal logics, analogously to \cite{vardi-wolper}.